 Agreements are ongoing or perpetual and are binding on future landholders.
-This means that even if you sell your property in the future, the conservation status of the land under agreement will continue.
+This means that even if you sell your property or transfer ownership in the future, the conservation status of the land under agreement will continue.

 Native plants and animals in the specified area must be protected from the time the agreement is made.

 If you enter into a Heritage Agreement, you may be released from some rates and taxes on the agreement land.
 Only areas identified in the Agreement or Registered Plan as Heritage Agreement areas can receive a reduced rate.
 The rate reduction is calculated by the State Valuation Office and varies from property to property across the state.